Uberi/University-Notes/PHIL110A/PHIL110A.md

 Feminist criticism of objectivity has several arguments regarding this:

 * Perfectly objective knowledge is impossible because there is no neutral person - we can only view the world from our own perspective and situated knowledge.
 * We cannot know that we have found all of our auxilary hypotheses.
-We would be misleading ourselves to give an "objective" fact our ful endorsement.
+We would be misleading ourselves to give an "objective" fact our full endorsement.
 * We sometimes discard outliers.
 This negatively impacts our objectivity.
 * Even the average of all humans cannot perceive everything - human beings can only see what is available to our senses.
 * Intersubjectivity is vulnerable to everyone who is also observing the same thing having the same biases and situated knowledge.
-It is important who the subjects actually are.
+It is important who the people observing actually are.

 ### Improving objectivity